 Maynooth University's TOEFL code is 8850

-Students will be required to take all Generic Skills modules for PhD students in the Faculty of Arts offered by NUIM’s Graduate School (GSA1, GSA2 and GSA3).
-A range of other modules, in the form of MA in Radio and Television Production modules, research seminar presentations, conference presentations, language school participation and summer school participation will also be offered.
+Students will be required to take all Generic Skills modules for PhD students in the Faculty of Arts offered by Maynooth Universitys Graduate School (GSA1, GSA2 and GSA3).
+A range of other modules, in the MA in Critical and Creative Media, research seminar presentations, conference presentations, language school participation and summer school participation will also be offered.
 Some of these modules may not be available every year, and students will be advised by their supervisor on which modules will be the most appropriate for them, and at what stage of their PhD studies.
-Appropriate modules offered by other departments/schools within NUIM will be regarded as Transferable Skills Modules and students will be encouraged to take any such modules that their supervisor deems helpful and appropriate.
+Appropriate modules offered by other departments/schools within Maynooth University will be regarded as Transferable Skills Modules and students will be encouraged to take any such modules that their supervisor deems helpful and appropriate.

 Online application only www.pac.ie/maynoothuniversity